jenniferli627/Antra/README.md

 6. Style the page to the best of the ability to make the UI look clean and presentable

 checklist:
-- [] Validate user input: empty entry will be notified and not submitted.
+- [x] Validate user input: empty entry will be notified and not submitted.
+- [x] Show the number of the results